thunderxofficial/webbuild/README.md

 ![Website](https://img.shields.io/website?url=https%3A%2F%2Fwebbuild.js.org)
 [![License](https://img.shields.io/github/license/thunderxofficial/webbuild)](https://github.com/thunderxofficial/webbuild/blob/main/LICENSE)

 > ⚠️ **This project is archived.** I no longer have any interest in web development or this project.
 It may be deleted at any moment.
 No further updates or support will be provided.
+This repository is archived and may be removed at any time.

 WebBuild is a **free**, open-source website builder designed to make website creation intuitive and accessible to everyone.
 Whether you're a seasoned developer or just starting, WebBuild provides the tools you need to easily create beautiful, responsive websites — right from your browser.